-On January 9, 2015, Servier and the Company entered into Amendment No. 2 ("Loan Amendment") to the Servier Loan Agreement initially entered into on December 30, 2010 and subsequently amended by a Consent, Transfer, Assumption and Amendment Agreement entered into as of August 12, 2013.
-The Loan Amendment extended the maturity date of the loan from January 13, 2016 to three tranches of principal to be repaid as follows: ε 3.0 million on January 15, 2016, ε 5.0 million on January 15, 2017, and ε 7.0 million on January 15, 2018.
+On January 9, 2015, Servier and the Company entered into Amendment No. 2 (the "Loan Amendment") to the Servier Loan Agreement initially entered into on December 30, 2010 and subsequently amended by a Consent, Transfer, Assumption and Amendment Agreement entered into as of August 12, 2013.
+The Loan Amendment extended the maturity date of the loan from January 13, 2016 to three tranches of principal to be repaid as follows: $\in$ 3.0 million on January 15, 2016, $\in$ 5.0 million on January 15, 2017, and $\notin$ 7.0 million on January 15, 2018.
 All other terms of the Servier Loan Agreement remained unchanged.
 The loan will be immediately due and payable upon certain customary events of default.
-In January 2016, the Company made payments of ε 3.0 million in principal and ε 0.2 million in accrued interest to Servier.
+In January 2016, the Company made payments of $\notin$ 3.0 million in principal and $\notin$ 0.2 million in accrued interest to Servier.

-In January 2017, the Company entered into Amendment No. 3 to the Servier Loan Agreement.
-Amendment No. 3 extended the maturity date of the portion of the loan equal to 65.0 million due on January 15, 2017 to July 15, 2017.
-The other terms of the loan remained unchanged.
+In January 2017, the Company entered into Amendment No. 3 to the Servier Loan Agreement (the "Amendment No. 3").
+The Amendment No. 3 extended the maturity date of the portion of the loan equal to $\epsilon$ 5.0 million due on January 15, 2017 to July 15, 2017.
+The other terms of the Servier Loan Agreement remained unchanged.
 The Company determined that Amendment No. 3 resulted in a debt modification.
 As a result, the loan will continue to be accounted for using the effective interest method, with a new effective interest rate based on revised cash flows calculated on a prospective basis upon the execution of the Amendment No. 3.